 Some claims administrators refuse to accept electronic bills, or fail to remit electronic Explanations of Review (EORs) for electronically submitted bills.

 This is non-compliant behavior.
 Both failures require manual posting of the Paper EOR, mailed to the provider from the claims administrator.
 Follow the instructions below to properly post a Paper EOR.

 Bill processed and no payment issued?
-Posting $0 reimbursements is necessary for both Original Bills and any subsequent Second Bill Reviews.
+Posting $0 reimbursements is necessary for both Original Bills and any subsequent Second Bill Reviews / Appeals.
 For more information, see the Help Article: Post: $0 Reimbursement or Denial.

 For electronically posted EORs, do not post the paper EOR.
 This results in double posting.
 Instead, maintain a precise record of reimbursement by uploading the paper EORs to all electronically posted bills.
 For more information, see the Help Article: Upload / View / Delete Paper EOR.